Generic Name: dalteparin (DAL te PAR in)

 Fragmin side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Fragmin: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Fragmin: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Also seek emergency medical attention if you have symptoms of a spinal blood clot: back pain, numbness or muscle weakness in your lower body, or loss of bladder or bowel control.